2.30 Ithaca College Purchasing Card Policy

 Purchasing Card Restrictions

 The College’s Purchasing Card is designed to provide a convenient, cost effective, and decentralized method for departments to make business related purchases for goods and/or services.
-The single purchase dollar limit on any business related purchase made using the Purchasing Card is $2,000; with the exception of purchases made using the auxiliary services card.
+The single purchase dollar limit on any business related purchase made using the Purchasing Card is $2,000.
+There may be an occasion when a department needs to make a purchase higher than $2,000.
+Please obtain email approval from your Supervisor and contact email@example.com.
 Under no circumstances should a transaction be split into multiple transactions in an attempt to stay within the single purchase limit of $2,000.
 Any such attempt to split transactions for such a purpose will be considered misuse of the Purchasing Card and the cardholder will be subject to the consequences outlined below.

 **Note that this policy allows for departments to have a more stringent set of Purchasing Card restrictions than are set forth within this policy.